Store Hours

 Harden Your Seedlings

-Harden your seedlings for strong plants.
-On days that are warmer than 45–50 degrees, take your trays or pots of seedlings outside to slowly warm in the shade for a couple of hours, but bring them inside at night.
+Be sure to harden your seedlings for strong plants.
+On days above 45 degrees, take your pots or trays of seedlings outside to slowly warm in the shade for two hours, but bring them inside at night.
 Cloudy days are fine, but no direct sunlight or harsh nighttime chills yet.
-After a week or more of this, you can leave them out overnight if the temps stay warmer than 50 degrees.
-Cover your plants if they're in the ground and a late-season frost sneaks back in.
+After a week or more of this, you can leave them out overnight if the temps stay at 50 degrees or above at night.
+Cover your plants if they're in the ground when a late-season frost sneaks back in.

 Transplant Young Plants Into Their New Homes